 Reactions between infiltrating rainwater and rocks over timescales of months, years, even millennia, give groundwater its essential and unique mineral character.
 An example of water-rock interaction is provided by the red sandstones of the East Midlands.
-See the accompanying EU pages for information on water quality in Europe.

 In this example, K-feldspar, a constituent mineral of the sandstone (Figure 1), reacts with carbonic acid (derived from the soil and atmosphere) to form secondary minerals including kaolinite and illite/smectite.
 At the same time silicon (Si), potassium (K+) and some trace elements (e.g. Ba2+) are released to the groundwater.

 The left hand side of this photograph shows an outcrop of red Triassic sandstone.